Climate-Refugee-Stories/crs-website/content/stories/Bangladesh-River-Post.md

 date: 2021-10-11T12:14:34+06:00
 image: "images/blog/Bangladesh-River-Post/1Capture.webp"
 image_caption: |
     Entryway to a home in Dhaka's Bhola Slum, 2017.
-Photo Credit: [Saumaun Heiat](https://climate-refugee-stories.github.io/crs-website/about/saumaun-heiat)
+Image Credit: [Saumaun Heiat](https://climate-refugee-stories.github.io/crs-website/about/saumaun-heiat)
 description: "The River Took Everything."
 summary: "In 2017-8, Climate Refugee Stories project collaborator Saumaun Heiat worked as a Program Support Officer for the International Organization for Migration in Dhaka, Bangladesh."
 draft: false